 - support that children might want or need before, during or after taking part;

 - how best to carry out the survey, including location and other practical considerations.

 Further details are provided in the participant information sheet.
 Everybody who is invited to participate will be provided with a copy.

 We understand that this research touches on a topic that can be difficult to talk about.
 You won’t be asked to share any personal experiences of abuse that you or somebody you know may have had, and you won’t have to answer any questions you don’t want to.
 It will also be possible to take breaks and stop at any point.

 We will ask your permission to audio record the discussion so that nothing is forgotten.
 If you don’t want to be audio recorded, we can make written notes instead.
-Recordings and/or written notes will be stored securely at NatCen; only the research team will have access to it.
-Further details of how data will be used stored and deleted are provided below.
+Recordings and/or written notes will be stored securely at NatCen; only the research team will have access to them.
+Further details of how data will be used, stored and deleted are provided below.

 No need to prepare

 There’s no need to prepare for the interview or focus group.
 You don’t need any special knowledge – we just want to hear about your experiences and views.

 What will happen to the information I give?